Myles Allen writes ‘Do-it-yourself climate prediction’ article

 - Download Do-it-yourself climate prediction (pdf, 52 KB)

-Thanks to funding from the Natural Environment Research Council (NERC) and the Department of Trade and Industry (now Department for Business, Innovation & Skills), the project grows considerably, and allows the team to entrain expertise from the Open University, Knowledge Media Institute (KMi) and the Oxford University Computing Laboratory (ComLab).
+Thanks to funding from the Natural Environment Research Council (NERC) and the Department of Trade and Industry (now Department for Business, Innovation & Skills), the project grows considerably, and allows the team to bring in expertise from the Open University, Knowledge Media Institute (KMi) and the Oxford University Computing Laboratory (ComLab).

 The project, initially called Casino-21 (a reference both to Monte Carlo simulations and 21st century climate), is renamed climateprediction.com, then refined to climateprediction.net, to make it clear that this is not a commercial enterprise.